-Trump Russia dossier key claim 'verified' - BBC News
+Trump Russia dossier key claim 'verified'

 "He really thought that what he had would sway the election," said one.

-So in October, pages from his reports were given to a few journalists, including me.
+So in October, pages from his reports were seen by a few journalists, including me.

 Most news organisations that got this material decided it was not solid enough to publish.